basho/basho_docs/source/languages/en/riak/ops/advanced/backends/leveldb.md

 #### Cache Size

 The cache_size determines the size of each vnode's block cache.
-The block cache holds data blocks that leveldb has recently retrieved from `.sst` table files.
+The block cache holds data blocks that LevelDB has recently retrieved from `.sst` table files.
 Any given block contains one or more complete key/value pairs.
 The cache speeds up repeat access to the same key and potential access to adjacent keys.

 <div class="note"><div class="title">Riak 1.2 bug</div>
 <p>A bug exists in Riak 1.2 where read performance is dramatically reduced if this value is greater than the default 8,388,608.
 The bug was fixed in 1.3 and the cache performance tested well to values as high as 2 gigabytes.</p>